josephRog/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+This is a histogram showing the distribution of labels in the training set.
+Certain signs appear many for times in the dataset than others.

 ![alt text][image1]